orochi-network/orochi-network.github.io/src/orochi-network/orand-v1.md

 # Orand V1

-Orand project was built based on Elliptic Curve Verifiable Random Function (ECVRF), it's deterministic and verifiable based on EC assumption.
-Orochi Network unable to manipulate the result.
+Orand project was built based on Elliptic Curve Verifiable Random Function (ECVRF).
+It is deterministic and verifiable based on assumptions from elliptic curves.
+Administrators of Orochi Network are unable to manipulate the results.

 To optimize operation cost and improve security we provided following features: